 |Settings Name||Karma Warzone Keybind Settings|

-Money is evidently not an issue for Karma especially after winning the Call of Duty championship thrice.
-What we’re actually surprised about is that he lists two computers for two separate but rather similar uses.
+Money is evidently not an issue for Karma especially after winning the Call of Duty championship three times, becoming the first player to do so.

 His streaming PC uses a Ryzen 9 3900x for its processor which has 12 cores and 24 threads.
 On the other hand, on his gaming PC, he uses an Intel Core i7 9700K which has 8 cores and 8 threads.
 Based on user benchmarks, the 9700K performs better especially when it comes to shooter games.
 So why doesn’t Karma also use the i7 for streaming?